benoitc/gaffer/docs/overview.rst

             # method called when the manager stop

         def restart(self):
-            # methhod called when the manager restart
+            # method called when the manager restart

 You can use this structure for anything you want, even add an app to the loop.

-To help you in your work a :doc:`pyuv implementation <tornado_pyuv>` of tornado is integrated and a powerfull :doc:`events <events>` modules will allows you to manage PUB/SUB events (or anything evented) inside your app.
+To help you in your work a :doc:`pyuv implementation <tornado_pyuv>` of tornado is integrated and a powerful :doc:`events <events>` modules will allows you to manage PUB/SUB events (or anything evented) inside your app.
 An EventEmitter is a threadsafe class to manage subscriber and publisher of events.
 It is internally used to broadcast processes and